 And I think the campaign needs to start taking that to the public so the president can begin to get back on the right footing and then show the actions that he's brought and the deeds that he's done that have brought tremendous economic growth to this country, stability around the world.

-Oh, it sees two people a day.
+He always sees two people a day.

-Well, you know, first I agree with Matt.
+Well, you know, first, I agree with Matt.

-But importantly, and and this is something, you know, your comment about nobody knows what it's going to be like 145 days from now.
+But importantly, and this is something, you know, your comment about nobody knows what it's going to be like 145 days from now.

 Well, my last poll was conducted just before the jobs report comes out.